Breastfeeding myths are everywhere…so beware.

 Myth #1 – Bottle Feeding is Easier than Breastfeeding

 The Reality: This is really not true.
-While getting used to breastfeeding in the beginning may be a little difficult, it gets easier with time.
-By the time a baby is a few months old, it is a breeze.
+While getting used to breastfeeding in the beginning may be a more little difficult, it gets easier with time.
+By the time a baby is a few months old, it is generally a breeze and sooooooooooo much easier than making bottles all the time!

 Think about this…a screaming baby in the middle of the night only screams louder as you attempt to make a bottle.
 A breastfeeding mom can simply pick up the child and the food is ready to go and just the right temperature.
 If the baby sleeps next to you, you wouldn’t even have to get out of bed!

 The Reality: No need to worry.
 Your breasts are not going to start sagging if you breastfeed.
-Usually there are various factors that can lead to sagging, and it is not breastfeeding that causes it.
+Usually there are various factors that can lead to sagging, and it is not breastfeeding that causes it and is not going to cause sagging.

 The Reality: Breast milk is hand-down the best food for your baby.
 It even changes as your baby grows!

 This is one of the most common breastfeeding myths.
 However, there is just the right amount of iron for your baby in breast milk and it absorbs better that the iron in formula or other foods.
-In some cases, formulas actually have too much iron.
+In some cases, formulas actually have too much iron and cannot be properly absorbed by your baby’s body.
+It can even stain their teeth!

-The Reality: While they are always trying to change formulas to be a bit more like breast milk, they do not have many important things, such as living cells, hormones, antibodies, and enzymes, that breast milk has.
+The Reality: This is not even close to true (see recent studies).
+While they are always trying to change formulas to be a bit more like breast milk, they do not have many important things, such as living cells, hormones, antibodies, and enzymes, that breast milk has.

 Also, formulas can contain too much iron, aluminum, cadmium, manganese, and protein as well and are harder for your little one to digest!